zhangzhizheng/Sherpa.ai-Federated-Learning-Framework/docs/templates/getting-started.md

 Keras, and Tensorflow.
 The documentation is divided following the different packages in the framework.
 In every section there is a brief introduction of the module with the purpose and some illustrative examples.
 In many cases the documentation links with a notebook illustrating the use of the different modules and classes.
+The packages of the Framework are the following:

 * The [private](../private/overview) package contains most of the core elements of the framework that are used in almost